quasarframework/quasar-framework.org/source/api/web-components-layout.md

 2. `keep-marginals` - Keep top navigation bar and footer visible at all times regardless of page scroll position.
 3. `shrink-header` - When user scrolls the page only the top row remains visible and all subsequent rows get hidden.
 4. `retract-header` - When user scrolls the page down the top navigation bar gets hidden.
 When scrolling up it slowly gets visible again regardless of page scroll position.
+5. `keep-header` - Keep top bar visible at all times regardless of page scroll position
+6. `keep-footer` - Keep footer bar visible at all times regardless of page scroll position

 Example:
 ``` html